Acute Care Must-Haves for Occupational Therapists

 I learned quickly as I began venturing into the acute care world how useful it is to have an awesome physical therapist to collaborate with, especially during the evaluation process and discharge planning.

-It can feel really lonely in acute care since you’re generally one on one in the patient’s room and don’t have other therapists to bounce ideas off like you would in a gym.
+It can feel lonely in acute care since you’re generally one on one in the patient’s room and don’t have other therapists to bounce ideas off like you would in a gym or rehab unit.

 Working with the PT that is also treating the same patients is a great way to have that camaraderie.
 It’s better for you as a therapist to have another professional to engage with, you may come up with new treatment ideas, and it benefits the patient!
 Wins all around.